Bishop Sycamore High School scandal: Christians of Faith Academy

 The school was originally founded as Christians of Faith Academy (COF) in 2018.
 A federal investigation into COF was opened regarding use of counterfeit currency, credit and debit card fraud, computer fraud, and other crimes.
 It was shut down after just one season and became Bishop Sycamore.
 Leroy Johnson, the former head coach, claims that they had ties to the Third District of the African Methodist Episcopal Church (AME church) and had plans to build a "massive campus".
 Johnson was a business-development director for the Richard Allen Group, the financial arm of the AME church.
 Johnson later used COF and the church's name during his attempts to sell life insurance.
 The AME church has denied having any connection with the school, but an investigation by The Columbus Dispatch found a trail of emails and bank statements that documented the connections between the AME church and the school, which was initially established in an effort to provide opportunities to disadvantaged youth.
 Whatever ties the AME church had to the school were severed by fall 2018.

-As Christians of Faith, the team played its inaugural season in 2018; out of 12 scheduled games, the team won two, lost eight and forfeited two, including its first scheduled game against IMG Academy.
+As Christians of Faith, the team played its inaugural season in 2018; of 12 scheduled games, the team won two, lost eight, and forfeited two (including its first scheduled game against IMG Academy).

 YouthBuild

 Bishop Sycamore tried to associate with YouthBuild Columbus Community School.
 However, when Bishop Sycamore tried to promote themselves as working with YouthBuild, they decided to part ways and, eventually, sent a cease-and-desist letter to Bishop Sycamore that the two organizations are not to be affiliated with one another.
-In 2019, there were concerns that YouthBuild were fielding players who were older than 18 or had otherwise used up their four years of high school eligibility.
+In 2019, Bishop Sycamore was accused of "fielding players who [were] older than 18 or [had] used up their allotted four years of eligibility."
 These are against the rules of the National Federation of State High School Associations (NFHS) and multiple state high school associations, prompting Point Pleasant High School in West Virginia to cancel their game against Bishop Sycamore due to liability concerns.